-Continued use of your arm with a rotator cuff tear – in spite of increasing levels of pain – generally creates further damage.
-Getting treatment earlier rather than later will prevent the worsening of your symptoms.
-The type of tear you have, as well as your age and activity level, will be considered when planning treatment.
+Getting treatment earlier rather than later will prevent the worsening of rotator cuff injury symptoms.
+Your OSI shoulder specialist will consider the type of tear you have, as well as your age and activity level, when planning treatment.

 Nonsurgical approaches include: